 - Treat each area in accordance with its needs and to reduce excessive oiliness, you can apply products that mattify skin –but please do not apply to dry areas as you might actually cause irritation–, instead, dab the product onto the needed areas.
 Be sure to reserve emollients for dry areas.

-- Stay away from products that might contain irritants such as fragrance or alcohol.
+- Stay away from products that might contain irritants such as fragrances or alcohol.

-- Chose products that will not clog your pores.
+- Choose products that will not clog your pores.

 - Drink plenty of water as it will keep your skin hydrated.